English

 We strive to ensure that all students develop a love of independent reading through the recurrent focus on it (at the start of lessons, in the library, through homework).
 All students will be exposed to a diverse range of high-quality texts, both classic and modern, that will broaden their understanding of the world and themselves.
 They will encounter critical responses and understand how these reflect the text but also the writer.
 The curriculum is designed to enable all students to achieve a grade in GCSE English literature.

-Our teachers are passionate about English and dedicated to creating a stimulating learning environment where all students can thrive.
+Our teachers are specialists of English and dedicated to creating a stimulating learning environment where all students can thrive.
 We are committed to providing a curriculum that is both challenging and rewarding, ensuring all students reach their full potential in English.

-Students’ work in books (KS3) & folders (KS4) will be frequently seen and assessed for misconception as shown on the schemes of work (1 chilli), this may result in reteaching and, or, intervention.
-At least 3 times per term students will be assessed more formally through a ‘hot-task’ (2 chillies on the SoW), these will take place in exam conditions and will be recorded in the hot-task booklets, marked and levelled according to the markschemes in the booklets.
-Following the marking of hot-tasks a DIRT lesson / part of will take place addressing the issues raised and modelling good answers.
+Students’ work in books (KS3) & folders (KS4) will be frequently seen and assessed for misconceptions, this may result in reteaching and, or, intervention.
+At least twice per term students will be assessed more formally through an assessment task.
+These will take place in exam conditions and will be recorded in the assessment booklets, marked and moderated where necessary according to the markschemes in the booklets.
+Following the marking of assessment tasks, a post-assessment lesson will take place addressing the issues raised and modelling good answers.

 We aim to equip students with the essential literacy skills needed for success in further education, employment, and life as active citizens.
 Through our curriculum, students will gain exposure to a variety of cultures and historical periods, fostering empathy and understanding of the world around them and their role in it.
 The intention is to ensure equality of opportunity: through differentiated resources and teaching and our alternative curriculum we will facilitate all students fulfilling their potential.
 The least able will be supported through modelling, scaffolding and regular rewards (stepping stone qualifications); the most able will have lessons designed to challenge and incorporate the study of academic texts.